 Our capability in ship design was recently broadened with the setting up of a naval design team.
-They will leverage innovation and technologies from our fuel efficient commercial and offshore vessel designs, with products adapted and integrated for specific naval requirements.
+This team will leverage innovation and technologies from our fuel efficient commercial and offshore vessel designs, with products adapted and integrated for specific naval requirements.

-A number of the world's coastguards already use Rolls-Royce designed vessels for EEZ duties, and over 70 navies around the world use our power systems and equipment.
+A number of the world's coastguards already use Rolls-Royce-designed vessels for EEZ duties, and more than 70 navies around the world use our power systems and equipment.

-The MT30 marine gas turbine incorporates the latest gas turbine technology to deliver efficiency with reliability.
+The MT30 marine gas turbine is the world's most powerful marine gas turbine.
+It incorporates the latest gas turbine technology to deliver efficiency with reliability.

-Derived from the Rolls-Royce Trent aero engine family, with over 50 million service hours, the MT30 has been selected to power four of the 21st century's latest naval platforms.
+Derived from the Rolls-Royce Trent aero engine family, with mroe than 50 million service hours, the MT30 has been selected to power four of the 21st century's latest naval platforms.
 It can deliver its full power of 36MW in ambient temperatures up to 38°C.

 A fixed pitch unit, the Kamewa adjustable bolted propeller (ABP) propels the Royal Navy's Type 45 destroyers and will be fitted to the QE class carriers.
 Blades can be adjusted or replaced using hand tools.
 Azipull azimuth thrusters are suited for higher speed vessels requiring high manoeuvrability with dynamic positioning.
 Our other products include azimuth thrusters, retractable thrusters, podded propulsors and lightweight submarine propulsors.

-Our Kamewa waterjet range is the broadest in the business with installations in over 20 different naval classes, plus a variety of fast patrol craft and RIBs.
+Our Kamewa waterjet range is the broadest in the business with installations in more than 20 different naval classes, plus a variety of fast patrol craft and RIBs.
 New levels of stealth have been achieved with the naval design that powers the Visby class corvettes.
-Mixed and axial flow models are available in aluminium and stainless steel for powers from 200kW to over 30MW.
+Mixed and axial flow models are available in aluminium and stainless steel for powers from 200kW to more than 30MW.

 Our role covers all major activities - design, project management, procurement and safety assessment.
 Worldwide submarine operational support is provided from Derby and through support staff at naval bases throughout the UK.